HyperTag/documentation/src/content/cloud-destinations/twitter-ads.md

 ---
+collectionKey: cloud-destinations

-title: Twitter Ads
+navText: Twitter Ads

-sidebar: platform_sidebar
+path: '/cloud-destinations/twitter-ads/'
 ---

 MetaRouter makes it easy to send your data to Twitter Ads.
 Once you follow the steps below, your data will be routed through our platform and pushed to Twitter Ads in the appropriate format.